cbrunet/python-poppler/docs/usage.rst

 Unfortunately, it is not possible to build a PIL image using the buffer interface.
 A copy of the image data in unavoidable.

-If you need to use the image with Tk, you creeate if from a PIL image.
+If you need to use the image with Tk, you create if from a PIL image.

 Converting to QImage